Skip to main content

 Communication

-• It can be really difficult to talk openly to family and friends about feelings and thoughts about the future.
+• It can be difficult to talk openly to family and friends about feelings and thoughts about the future.
 An experienced professional can help both the patient and family and friends, by listening and advising.

 • Help can be particularly needed when talking to children about illness.